ryanshi42/Quadmac/README.md

 # Quadmac
 This is a Zetamac clone but for factorising quadratic equations.
 Currently there is no backend state.
 It is coded for personal use only, and for me, a way to experiment with SolidJS (it is really good!).

+Find a deployed version of the site [here](effervescent-vacherin-5be59e.netlify.app).
+Any issues are welcome!

 ## Usage

 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.